 The new LORD OF THE RINGS anime movie spinoff WB/NL’s making is a perfect example of why film libraries are now so valuable.

-MGM TV/CBS Studios’ series CLARICE is another case in point, based on Jodie Foster’s character in 1992’s Oscar winning best picture THE SILENCE OF THE LAMBS (pictured).
-CLARICE’s second season move from CBS-TV to Paramount+ was just derailed by unexpected deal-making problems that could kill the show.
+MGM TV/CBS Studios’ series CLARICE is another case in point, based on Jodie Foster’s character in 1992’s Oscar-winning best picture THE SILENCE OF THE LAMBS (pictured).
+CLARICE’s second season moves from CBS-TV to Paramount+ were just derailed by unexpected deal-making problems that could kill the show.

 Both projects show how film libraries are now a source of IP that can generate new movies or TV material.
 The roots for this are in WB’s 1955 deal with ABC-TV for the weekly series WARNER BROS.
 PRESENTS.
 Each episode was devoted to spinoff content from one of 3 WB hit films — the 1942 drama KINGS ROW, the 1942 classic romantic drama CASABLANCA & the 1947 western CHEYENNE.

 Jack Warner and his new television division recognized that there was value in old movies beyond being able to remake or sell them to TV.
-By spring-boarding off past hits to create new material for the rapidly growing television medium, WB established a new way of looking at film libraries that’s now driving mega merger deals like Amazon & MGM.
+By spring-boarding off past hits to create new material for the rapidly growing television medium, WB established a new way of looking at film libraries that are now driving mega-merger deals like Amazon & MGM.